[ Our Chapter ]

 CAI is also very active in preparing amicus curiae (friend of the court) briefs in federal and state cases that address issues of significant importance in community association law.
 This aspect of CAI’s overall government and public affairs program is vital to preserve the legal rights of community associations and their homeowners.

 CAI has an online contribution system to help LACs fundraise.
 LACs may support fundraising efforts by encouraging members and non-members to contribute at www.caionline.org/LACDonate.
-All major credit cards are accepted, and LACs will receive the contributions with the monthly advocacy support fee check.
-We will provide the list of contributors to the LACs through the monthly advocacy reporting process.
+All major credit cards are accepted, and you can select a specific LAC to receive your contributions.